Darkhad: Sharnuud Darkhad

 The Sharanuud Darkhad are descentends of ancient Mongols, who split off from the Tümed, Barga, and Sönid tribes during the 12th century.
 When Jochi Khan conquered the forest peoples, many Mongolian tribes were living in the Darkhad Valley, including the Sharanuud clan.
 The Sharanuud of the Darkhad trace their lineage to these tribes and venerate their ancestral spirits, represented by the banners of Tsagaadai and Tsankhilkhan.

 Khuular Darkhad

 Khuular clan of the Darkhad people is divided into four subgroups named after colors: Khar, Tsagaan, Ulaan, and Nogoon.
 The reason for this differentiation lies in the rule prohibiting marriage within the same color group.
-The Khuular clan is not exclusive to the Darkhad, it is also found in Tuvans and the Altaians and it's clan Turkic origin.
+The Khuular clan is not exclusive to the Darkhad, it is also found in Tuvans and the Altaians and its clan Turkic origin.
 Members of the Khuular clan first settled in the Darkhad Valley during the Gokturks conquests in Mongolia and have since remained in areas like the Shishged and Tengis regions of what is now Renchinlkhümbe sum.